-Spring is the time to have an epic adventure at the Wildman Ranch on the Peshtigo River in Wisconsin.
+Spring whitewater rafting is an epic adventure at the Wildman Ranch on the Peshtigo River in Wisconsin.
 This is the II part in a chronicle of my adventure last weekend.
-Read Part I here.

 After a half hour of successfully navigating more difficult rock gardens Nick said the first Class III rapids lie ahead.
 He gave me the option of a blind run or getting out to scout.
 Nick said that due to the drop that this first rapid tends to throw out the most rafters over any rapid on the river.
 I decided that scouting would be a wise choice.

 We got out and I picked my line through.
 I took the easiest route, and I got into the raft and followed Nick who went first.
 I thought sure I had missed my chute, but I sailed over the rapids and flew through the drop and hit the large standing waves at the bottom.
-I got wet from the waves; however, I successfully managed to stay in the raft.
+The waves got me a little wet; however, I successfully managed to stay in the raft.

 Nick celebrated my ascent.
 It was nice to have a guide that was as excited about my experience as I was.
 It was obvious that Nick genuinely cared that I have a good experience on the river.
 Genuineness is an important characteristic for an adventure travel guide, and Nick had this quality in abundance.